Collegiate secret societies in North America: University of North Carolina at Greensboro

 The first secret society was established at the University of North Carolina at Greensboro in 1896; upon its discovery by the administration, this Greek lettered sorority was promptly disbanded.
 Formed in the early 2000s by Honors College students and campus creatives, The Guild is a semi-clandestine society reputed for its irreverent intellectualism, interdisciplinary ethos, and flair for underground theatrics.

-University of Pennsylvania
+University of Nevada, Reno

-Senior societies at the University of Pennsylvania are smaller than their Greek counterparts and tend to vary in degree of secrecy.
-There are three senior honorary societies.
-The Sphinx Senior Society and the Friars Senior Society were both founded at the turn of the 20th century, while The Mortar Board Senior Society was founded in 1922.
-None of these societies was intended to be secret, in that their undergraduate and alumni membership were and continue to be publicly known, they share many of the characteristics of undergraduate secret societies of the time; they tap a diverse group of campus leaders to become members during their senior year, organize social and service activities throughout the year, and maintain an extensive network of successful and notable alumni.
-In addition, there are several other groups called "secret societies".
-These groups generally denote a social club that is independent of any official organization.
-For this reason, the society is not regulated by the university and is not accountable to a national organization.
+The Special Collections and University Archives found at Mathewson-IGT Knowledge Center at the University of Nevada, Reno contain records of an all-male, secret society known as Coffin and Keys.
+Founded in 1916, a group of ten male students sent a letter to the University President, Archer W. Hendrick, expressing their wish to establish a secret organization for upperclassmen with membership limited to 15 students.
+The archives contain correspondences and newsletters dated from 1916 to present-day.

 University of Texas

 The University of Texas at Austin is home to the Tejas Club, an all-male secret society founded in 1925 that is one of the oldest student organizations on campus.
 The three pillars of Tejas are scholarship, leadership, and friendship, representing a desire to attract and mold male student leaders on campus.
 Its membership process is secretive and closed to the public.